AnnikenJE/AnnikenJE/README.md

 **Upcoming**
 - Website for a World of Warcraft guild
-- Python project — Discord bot for M+ rating in World of Warcraft
+- Python project — Discord bot for World of Warcraft guild